top of page

 Healing trauma requires a safe, supportive environment.
 St Andrews Counselling & Psychotherapy offers you the opportunity to work with an experienced therapist skilled in transactional analysis and trauma-informed care.
 They provide:

-Tools and techniques that empower you to regain control over your mind and relationships.
+• Tools and techniques to help you regain control of your mind and relationships.

 Their approach respects your pace and encourages active participation in your healing process.
 Many clients find that combining transactional analysis with professional support accelerates recovery and builds resilience.